|Rules & Regulations|

 The Senior Coordinator (Director) is in charge of the Senior Center.
 The Coordinator implements and schedules all activities at the center.
 The Coordinator enforces the Rules and Regulations of the Center.
 The Coordinator reports to the Director of Recreation.
 The Senior Advisory Committee makes recommendations on programs, policy and operating procedures of the Center to the representative of the Mayor and Council for their consideration and approval.

-The Senior Center staff consists of a Senior Coordinator (Director), full time secretary, one full time driver and one part time driver, and adult volunteers who serve as receptionists and perform other duties.
+The Senior Center staff consists of a Senior Coordinator (Director), , one full time driver and one part time driver, meals on wheels and outreach driver and adult volunteers who serve as receptionists and perform other duties.

 Instructors and Volunteers

 The Center will utilize instructors and volunteer leaders of various programs and activities.

 Applicants must be 55 years or older.
 They must be residents of South Plainfield.

 There is a $10.00 fee required for membership.
 We ask members using the Center to fill out a simple form providing us some basic demographic information on the first visit.
 This information remains confidential and will not be released without the individual's consent.

 The Senior Center operates on a regular schedule of 8:00am to 4:00pm Monday through Friday.
 The Center is also open occasionally on weekends and nights for special events as advertised in the Senior calendar.